tiberlab/tibercad/manual/Sphinx/ReferenceGuide/DriftDiffusion.rst

   :ref:`linesearch` =  uses a linear linesearch implemented in TiberCAD

 Nonlinear solvers  are based on iterative methods, solving in each iteration a linear system.
-The linear solver used for this can be controlled by providing a block with keyword “linear_solver” containing the options for the linear solver (see linear solvers).
+The linear solver used for this can be controlled by providing a block with keyword "linear_solver" containing the options for the linear solver (see linear solvers).

 .. _petsc: